Breyce/learningProject_2DFighting/README.md

    ```

 4. I also used a physicsMaterial2D to eliminate friction, preventing the character from sticking to the environment.
 Additionally, by selecting "Collision Detection" as "Continuous," I implemented a feature that calculates whether objects will collide before the collision occurs, allowing them to stop before entering each other.

+## Development Day 3: 2023.10.26

+Today, I learned a few new things.
+One of them is how to use sprite sheets to create 2D maps, which will be very useful in future development.
+I even drew my first map, and it feels great.
+Secondly, I studied some aspects of camera following in 2D games and gained insights into the principles of implementing various mechanisms, including invincibility frames.